Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 #### Inferior Athleticism

-You have Disadvantage on contested Strength-based D20 Test against creatures other than your own species.
+You have Disadvantage on Strength-based D20 Test against creatures other than your own species.

 #### Skillful